How To Begin

 Beach, in a field, water or any a wide open area.

-Your first goal is to master the kiting basics.
-(No board, only the trainer kite).
+Your first goal is to master the kiting basics and learning about the wind window.
+No board, only the trainer kite.

 In the beginning... it's ALL about the kite.

 Trainer kites are easy to learn.
 Just read the included manual, watch a good instructional dvd, and practice the exercises on our "How-To" page.
-Doing this will help you well on your way to mastering the foundational skills to kite flying.
+Doing this will help you master the foundational skills to kite flying and excellerate your progression into the sport of kiteboarding and snowkiting.

 Learning good kite flying skill with a trainer kite before taking lessons will save you money and a lot of frustration.